balena-io-experimental/feed-text2speech-node/ReadMe.md

 ## Config

 * `FEED_URL`: setenvironmental variable in the resin.io dashboard,
   to point to the feed URL.
-If not set, defaults to BBC World News.
+If not set, defaults to [BBC World News](http://feeds.bbci.co.uk/news/world/rss.xml).
+* `RECHECK_PERIOD`: how often to re-check feed, in `ms`, default is `60000` (i.e. every 1 minute)
+* `READ_OLD`: define it to `1` if want to read out old feed items on application start/restart.
+By default only new feed items found after the first update run on application start are read out (do not define, or make variable empty string).

 ## License